e10v/tea-tasting/README.md

 Use the following parameters of `Mean` and `RatioOfMeans` to customize the analysis:

 - `alternative`: Alternative hypothesis.
-The following options available:
+The following options are available:
   - `two-sided` (default): the means are unequal.
   - `greater`: the mean in the treatment variant is greater than the mean in the control variant.
   - `less`: the mean in the treatment variant is less than the mean in the control variant.